Each year, an array of faculty members contribute their expertise to the Writers' Conference.

 A nurturing, rigorous workshop open to writers with a complete or nearly complete draft.
 The idea is to meet each manuscript wherever it's at and help the writer take it to the next level.
 Ideally, everyone should come to the conference having read everyone's manuscript with care.
 Detailed written comments aren’t necessary; constructive contributions are.
 Individual conferences will be scheduled in addition to the workshop.
 Depending on time, we may read outside work and generate new writing.

-Brock Clarke is the author of five books of fiction, most recently the novels Exley (which was a Kirkus Book of the Year, a finalist for the Maine Book Award, and a longlist finalist for the IMPAC Dublin Literary Award) and An Arsonist’s Guide to Writers’ Homes in New England (which was a national bestseller, and American Library Associate Notable Book of the Year, a #1 Book Sense Pick, a Borders Original Voices in Fiction selection, and a New York Times Book Review Editor’s Choice pick).
+Brock Clarke is the author of six books of fiction, most recently The Happiest People in the World, about which Hannah Tinti of One-Story notes that it is "the funniest and smartest novel I have read in years.
+Yes!
+I thought . . . that's how you write a good book."
+His novel Exley was a Kirkus Book of the Year, a finalist for the Maine Book Award, and a long-list finalist for the IMPAC Dublin Literary Award.
+An Arsonist’s Guide to Writers’ Homes in New England was a national bestseller, an American Library Associate Notable Book of the Year, a #1 Book Sense Pick, a Borders Original Voices in Fiction selection, and a New York Times Book Review Editor’s Choice pick.
 His books have been reprinted in a dozen international editions, and have been awarded the Mary McCarthy Prize for Fiction, the Prairie Schooner Book Series Prize, a National Endowment for Arts Fellowship, and an Ohio Council for the Arts Fellowship, among others.
-Clarke’s individual stories and essays have appeared in The New York Times Magazine, Boston Globe, Virginia Quarterly Review, One Story, The Believer, Georgia Review, New England Review, and Southern Review and have appeared in the annual Pushcart Prize and New Stories from the South anthologies and on NPR’s Selected Shorts.
-His sixth book, the novel The Happiest People in the World, will be published in November 2014.
-He lives in Portland and teaches creative writing at Bowdoin College and in University of Tampa’s low residency MFA program.
+Clarke’s stories and essays have appeared in The New York Times Magazine, Boston Globe, Virginia Quarterly Review, One-Story, The Believer, Georgia Review, New England Review, and Southern Review and have appeared in the annual Pushcart Prize and New Stories from the South anthologies and on NPR’s Selected Shorts.
+He lives in Portland and teaches creative writing at Bowdoin College and in the University of Tampa’s low residency MFA program.

 Brian Hall bicycled in western and eastern Europe for two years after attending Harvard University, and wrote his first book about those experiences: Stealing from a Deep Place.
 His most recently published novel, Fall of Frost, concerns Robert Frost, mainly in the last year of his life, when he went to Russia to speak with Khrushchev, hoping to save the world from nuclear war.
 The Impossible Country explores the breakup of Yugoslavia.
 I Should be Extremely Happy in Your Company involves the Lewis and Clark expedition.
 His Saskiad's richly imaginative twelve-year old narrator lives on a commune in Ithaca, New York--or is it the Ithaca of Odysseus?
 Madeleine's World is a novelist's version of Piaget and child development.